 What Diseases Do New Jersey Ticks Carry?

-Tick-borne disease is a serious and growing threat in your own backyard.
-In the northeastern United States, people are most likely to contract Lyme disease at home.
-Your odds of contracting the disease are directly related to the number of ticks existing on your own property that carry the disease-causing bacteria.
+Tick-borne diseases pose a significant risk, especially in residential areas like yours.
+In the northeastern United States, Lyme disease is most commonly contracted right at home.
+The prevalence of disease-carrying ticks on your property directly influences your risk of infection.
 Cowleys Pest Services offers tick control services throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County.
 We serve Somerset, Edison, Lakewood and more.

 Lyme Disease: Deer Ticks, Lone Star Tick